ConorLambert/Obsidian-Vault-Main/C#/Records/Nominal Records.md

-- Created using the [[Object Initializer]] synatax
+## Syntax
-- Using nominal creation, then, _we can say that records are not immutable by default_.
+- Created using the following syntax.

 ```csharp
 public record Person